getify/foi-lang/formalization-work/Syntactic-Grammar.md

   plus parens, commas, and any internal trivia in `.delims`).
 Not folded — the structural punctuation around `:over(...)` would otherwise be lost.
-- `as` is shape-polymorphic, same fold-or-keep rule as AsExpr's `inner.as` (see §5): bare Identifier when FuncAsClause has no delims, the full FuncAsClause wrapper when it does.

 ## §14 Conditionals / Guards